Setting Up and Tuning a Hand Plane

 I’m not a stickler when it comes to flattening the sole of a plane.
 After owning hundreds and using dozens over the years, it’s fairly rare to come across a plane with a sole so warped, cupped, or bowed that it’s unusable.
 If you happen upon one that is unusable, my advice is to return it, sell it, or throw it away.
 The only possible exceptions are block planes, which are pretty easy to flatten due to their smaller size.
 Bench planes are far more difficult, especially the larger ones.
 You can take them to a machine shop and have them milled or lapped flat, but forget trying to flatten them yourself with sandpaper unless the problem is very minor.

 If you do decide to lap your plane’s sole flat, you’ll need a dead flat substrate.
-The cast iron bed of a table saw or jointer works well, or if you don’t have one of those available and want to keep it on the cheap, a piece of 12” x 12” or larger granite or marble tile from your home center will work for block planes, and typically costs less than $5.00.
+The cast iron bed of a table saw or jointer works well, or if you don’t have one of those available and want to keep it on the cheap, a piece of 12” x 12” or larger granite surface plate or a marble tile from your home center will work for block planes, and typically costs less than $5.00.
 Just make sure you retract the blade and tension the lever cap as you would in actual use.
 This puts the correct stress on the plane body.
 I start with 60 grit and progress up to about 320.
 Removing high spots (convexity) is more critical than low spots (concavity).
 Keep in mind that you don’t even need the entire sole dead flat.
 As long as you have smooth contact at the toe, around the mouth, and at the heel, the plane will work just fine.